 Months later I ran into Maca again when I wanted to get more potassium into my daily diet because I was having muscles spasms from long use of large amounts of Methylcobalamin B12, which was helping my blood cells return to normal behavior, with the downside that my body wasn’t prepared for a much higher need for potassium, thus causing me painful, VERY painful, muscle spasms.

-I had ordered potassium supplements before I learned that I needed 4,700 mg of potassium a day, and that was before my increased need.
+I ordered potassium supplements before I learned that I needed 4,700 mg of potassium a day, and that was before my increased need.
 The supplements provided 98mg.
 BIG difference.
 So, where to get the potassium I needed, especially since I can’t pop out to the grocery for bananas.
 (I used to say I’m housebound, now I think of myself as a hermit.)

 Googling for sources of potassium turned up Maca which is reported on one site to be 40% potassium.
 That caught my attention.
 (Other websites, however, varied with 2% being the lowest.)